- filling out the survey on YourSAy

 When will the management plan be finalised?

-At the conclusion of the three-month consultation period, feedback received will be analysed and used in the development of the final plan.
-The consultation report, analysis of feedback, and final plan will be submitted to the Parks and Wilderness Council for advice before being submitted to the Minister for Environment and Water for adoption.
-This process is expected to be finalised in early 2022.
+At the conclusion of the 3-month consultation period the feedback received will be collated and analysed and used in the development of the final plan.
+The consultation report, analysis of feedback, and final plan will be submitted to the Parks and Wilderness Council for advice before being submitted to the Minister for Environment and Water for adoption, once the new national park has been proclaimed.

 During the public consultation period the public can make a submission by: